alx00x/start-new-task/by-game/readme.txt

 Just run setup.vbs

-It will set your work environment for you at this location:
+This will set your work environment at:
 D:\epx\